smallk/smallk/vagrant/README.md

 **1.** Install [Vagrant](http://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-**2.** ’git clone’ the [smallk_data](https://github.com/smallk/smallk_data) repository.
+**2.** ’git clone’ the [smallk_data](https://github.com/smallk/smallk_data) repository.
 This will be important for testing the installation and starting to work with SmallK.
 This directory will be synced with a directory of the same name in the VM.

 _[Note: For Windows, ensure that you have a VirtualBox version >= 4.3.12.
 After installing Vagrant, you may need to log out and log back in to ensure that you can run vagrant commands in the command prompt.]_